EmmaJane22/explorer-scouts/README.md

 The contact form is not active as I have not learnt this technology yet.
 The contact form was set to method GET after viewing a post on Slack regarding form methods: https://code-institute-room.slack.com/archives/C7J2ZAVHB/p1653483581074199

-In order to do this, I created a copy of the index.html page but changed the content to have an acknowledgement of the form submision rather than going to the Code Institute page.
+In order to do this, I created a copy of the index.html page but changed the content to have an acknowledgement of the form submission rather than going to the Code Institute page.
 If this site was to go live for the public, this would be changed.
 ___

 # Features

 ## Navigation Bar
-All pages are accessible from the NavBar apart from the thank-you.html as this is the form response.
-This allows the user to easliy naviagte the site without the need to return to the home page.
+All pages are accessible from the navbar apart from the thank-you.html as this is the form response.
+This allows the user to easily navigate the site without the need to return to the home page.
-The navbar appears as a horizontal list on desktop and changes to a vertical drop down menu on mobile.
+The navbar appears as a horizontal list on desktop and changes to a vertical drop-down menu on mobile.
 The decision was made to not make the navbar sticky so that the user can see more on the page as they scroll down.
-I used Bootstrap to produce the menu, and added an underline for the active page and a hover state to non-active pages.
+I used Bootstrap to produce the menu and added an underline for the active page and a hover state to non-active pages.

 ![navbar desktop](/readme-images/navbar.jpg "navbar")